Get exclusive early access to Parade's Summer Black Friday, today only | CNN Underscored

 Universal Hip Huggers ($5.60, originally $8; yourparade.com)

 For the ultimate “feels like nothing is on” pair of underwear, choose the Hip Huggers.
-They’re low-rise and mid-coverage, while being soft enough to forget you’re wearing them.
+They’re low-rise and mid-coverage while being soft enough to forget you’re wearing them.

 For more great deals, check out CNN Coupons.